 As a CNA that wants to break into traveling it is very important that you are flexible and willing to go ANYWHERE.
 The assignments for CNA’s are not as plentiful as they are for RN’s, so you really have to be open to new places that you may not have thought of.

 I hope that my Top 10 List is helpful, and encourages you to step out into the gypsy world and share your skills and experience new places and adventures.
 You never know, maybe we will meet in person along the way!

 About The Author:

-Michelle is a Certified Nursing Assistant, having three years overall experience in health care.
-She recently found her vagabond gene and is a newly anointed Gypsy that loves to travel, meet new people and help others to live their dream of traveling as a Certified Nursing Assistant.
+Michelle is a Certified Nursing Assistant, having three years of overall experience in health care.
+She recently found her vagabond gene and is a newly anointed Gypsy that loves to travel, meet new people, and help others to live their dream of traveling as a Certified Nursing Assistant.